fenichelar/ember-simple-auth-token/README.md

 # Ember Simple Auth Token

 **Note** This is a working progress to migrate [ember-cli-simple-auth-token](https://github.com/jpadilla/ember-cli-simple-auth-token) to ember-cli's latest ember addon feature.
-Once working it will replace ember-cli-simple-auth-token instead of being a new package.

 This is an extension to the Ember Simple Auth library that provides an authenticator and an authorizer that are compatible with APIs with token-based authentication.